Stack¶

 Updates¶

-When a service used by the stack gets a new revision, or when stack-level configuration changes, the stack can become outdated and a new stack revision can be created.
+When a service used by the stack gets a new revision, or when stack-level configuration changes, the stack can become outdated.
+Stack update workflows create or update an unpublished draft first.

+Publishing the draft creates a new stack revision.
 Updating a stack does not automatically update all app instances using it.
-Each app instance can be upgraded to the latest stack revision separately.
+Each app instance can be upgraded to the latest published stack revision separately.

 Sharing¶